 The role of the Coaching Coordinator on a local league’s Board of Directors can take on many forms and duties.
 To effectively execute these responsibilities takes some planning and organization.
 The majority of the work is done in the offseason and preseason, but having a consistent presence at games and practices affords continuity and consistency among those coaching and watching their children be coached.

-Do not take for granted that coaches and managers who are approved to working with Little Leaguers® have a full and clear understanding of what they are expected to do.
+Do not take for granted that coaches and managers who are approved to work with Little Leaguers® have a full and clear understanding of what they are expected to do.
 Rather than relying on childhood experiences, and what has been cobbled together from watching television and training videos, or attending games, give this unique group of volunteers the type of attention and insight it can use to make the season-long experience positive, fun and memorable for all involved.